 Local storage are for client (browser) applications.

 Cookies are associated with websites.
-If the data is for client use, sending cookies in every HTTP header is waist of bandwith.
+If the data is for client use, sending cookies in every HTTP header is waste of bandwith.

 Some users have cookies disabled as a rule in their browsers.